vrischmann/zig-cassandra/README.md

 * Compression (snappy)
 * Handle named values in a statement
 * Store the prepared statement metadata for use with EXECUTE
-* Safe prepared statement (prepare a query string with a dummy struct for type binding and keeps this information for future execute calls)
 * Batching
 * Setting a keyspace
 * Paging